CamiloMorales/StockManagement/README.md

 # STOCK MANAGEMENT SYSTEM

 ### Description
-Programming exercise with Play Framework and Scala.
+Programming exercise with Play Framework, ReactJS and Scala.

 ### Documentation
 To run the project: ./activator run <br>